 - Relatively High Quota.
 You don’t make a lot on each deal, and with a high quota, it’s a big nut to hit.
 This can be hard in the early, learning days of a SaaS start-up.

 - Lots of Accelerators and Decelerators.
-Lots of little programs to incent desired behavior.
-Can lead to quarter stuffing, quarter stretching, multi-year deals over quarterly ones, etc. etc.
+Lots of little programs to incentivize desired behavior.
+Can lead to quarter stuffing, quarter stretching, multi-year deals over quarterly ones, etc., etc.

 - Sense That Sales Reps Shouldn’t Make Too Much or Something is Wrong, and/or the Bar is Too Low.
 If they make too much, the quota was too low.
 Or the comp plan was too generous.
 If someone is doing too well … raise the bar.
 Because …

-- In General, Sales Seen as Cost-Center.
-A cost of doing sales and business.
+- In General, Sales is Seen as Cost-Center at Very Big Companies.
+An important one, but ultimately a cost of doing sales and business.
 Which is certainly true once you get into the Fortune 500.

 - Incentives for Mediocre to Stay.
 If you’re mediocre and make a decent base, you just stay.
 And if the quota is too hard to hit, and you don’t believe you can hit it … you don’t really try …